chauth/confluence_http_authenticator/README.md

 More help:

+* v2.4.x of this plugin works with Confluence 5.3.x and 5.4.x.
 * v2.2.x of this plugin works with Confluence 5.0.x.
 * v2.1.x of this plugin works with Confluence 4.1.x.
 * v2.0.x of this plugin only works with Confluence 3.5.x-4.0.x.
 For Confluence 3.5.0-3.5.2, you must also install the Confluence patch attached to [CONF-22157][conf22157].